Get insider access

 6. Best Cheap Wireless Earbuds

-The JLab Audio GO Air POP True Wireless are the best Bluetooth earbuds for a cheap price.
+The JLab Audio GO Air POP True Wireless are the best cheap Bluetooth earbuds we've tested.
 Thanks to their good build quality and surprisingly long continuous battery life of around nine hours, they're worth checking out.
 Their carrying case also holds three additional charges if you need it.
 They can passively block out a satisfactory amount of ambient noise like office chatter; however, only rely on them if you're looking to cut down sounds like the rumble of bus engines, as they're less effective at tackling bass-range noise.

 Using the 'JLab Signature' EQ, they have a bass-rich sound profile that delivers a bump of extra punch and boom to mixes.
 The extra bass doesn't overwhelm vocals and lead instruments, so they're still versatile enough for most types of audio content.
 They also don't come with a companion app, meaning that the only EQ options you have are the three EQ presets built into the earbuds, which gives you significantly less control over the audio than the JBL Vibe Buds True Wireless.
 However, they last longer than the JBL on a single charge.